 School finishes at 2:00 pm on Wednesday 24 July.
 School re-opens to pupils on Thursday 5 September at 9:00 am.
 We wish our pupils and their families a very happy summer break.
 Over the holiday, the school are having a total overhaul of the computer and phone systems.
 It may be difficult to contact us during this time.
 The email address email@example.com will be monitored periodically during this time.

 The Structure of our School

-At Key Stage 3 we currently have 4 classes, Ride, Armstrong, Hadfield and Peake.
+At Key Stage 3 we currently have 4 classes, Ride, Armstrong, Peake and Hadfield.
 When arranging the class groups we consider both the pupils age and ability.
 On the whole the curriculum follows a secondary model, however for some classes there is a more vocational feel to their timetable.

-There are 3 classes in Key Stage 4, Fiennes, Shackleton and Bancroft.
+At Key Stage 4 we currently have 3 classes, Fiennes, Shackleton and Bancroft.
 Although literacy and numeracy underline the pupils learning the curriculum model varies between the three classes.
-Fiennes is based broadly on a secondary school model; Shackleton is biased towards a vocational format, with Bancroft aiming to develop and deepen the pupil’s life skills.
+Fiennes is based broadly on a secondary school model; Shackleton is biased towards a vocational format, with Bancroft aiming to develop and deepen the pupils' life skills.